 Year of call: 2006

-Robert predominantly practises in crime, but accepts instructions in both civil and family matters.
+Robert predominantly practises in crime, but accepts instructions in both family and civil matters.

 His mixed practice allows him to seamlessly transfer the skills and knowledge from one area to another for the benefit of his professional and lay clients.
 His wide knowledge base and excellent advocacy skills have seen him develop a strong practice and excellent reputation.

-He accepts instructions ranging from private driving offences in the Magistrates, where he represents high profile media clients, through to serious matters in the Crown Court representing convicted murderers accused of further violent offences and defendant’s accused of serious sexual offences.
+As part of Robert’s defence practice, he accepts a wide range of instructions.
+From private driving offences in the Magistrates Court, where he represents high profile media clients, through to extremely serious matters in the Crown Court, representing convicted murderers accused of further violent offences, clients charged with large scale drug conspiracies and those accused of the most serious sexual offences.

 Robert practiced as a litigator for a first tier Legal 500 firm for a number of years.